uhm-coe/authorizer/readme.txt

 == Upgrade Notice ==

 = 3.15.1 =
 * OAuth2 users: confirm that OAuth2 logins continue to function.
-If not, edit the value in "Attribute containing email" in Authorizer Settings for the configured generic OAuth2 provider (GitHub/Azure providers are not affected).
+If not, edit the value in "Attribute containing email" in Authorizer Settings for the generic OAuth2 provider (GitHub/Azure providers are unaffected).
 Authorizer now only trusts email addresses appearing in that attribute.

 = 3.12.1 =
 * Notice for OAuth2 users: if you modified `redirectUri` in your server config to add the `id=1` param after updating to version 3.12.0, this update reverts that change for existing OAuth2 server configs.
 Please remove `&id=1` from the configured `redirectUri` on your external OAuth2 provider.